hamed-shirbandi/MvcPagedList/README.md

 You can also view the [package page](https://www.nuget.org/packages/MvcPagedList/) on NuGet.

 # How to use ?
-First refrence MvcPagedList.dll to your project.

-Now we need implement method that take data from database like bellow
+First install package from nuget. now we need to implement method that take data from database like bellow
 ``` c#
  public IEnumerable<UserOutput> Search(int page, int recordsPerPage, string term, SortBy sortBy, SortOrder sortOrder, out int pageSize, out int TotalItemCount)
         {